hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup.rst

 If you now open the console of the new instance, you can see that the three tables have been created and are tracked:

-.. thumbnail:: /img/graphql/manual/migrations/tracked-tables-hasura-set-up.png
+.. thumbnail:: /img/graphql/manual/migrations/tracked-tables.png
-   :alt: Schema for an article table
+   :alt: Tracked tables from Hasura migrations
    :width: 40%

 Step 8: Check the status of migrations